 Oldways’ mission is to inspire good health through heritage, by promoting traditional foods and lifestyles.
 Our creative, practical programs combine great food and solid nutrition, to spread knowledge and instill excitement about cooking, shopping and eating the “old ways.”

-I. Oldways Programs working with Supermarket RDs and other Health Professionals:
+I. Oldways Program working with Supermarket RDs and other Health Professionals

 Every month, we send out The Oldways Exchange, our e-newsletter for health professionals.
-Each issue of The Oldways Exchange includes a link to the ONE-Stop Directory and to one of our featured toolkits, bringing your support to the attention of this key audience of “message multipliers.”
+Each issue of The Oldways Exchange includes a link to the ONE-Stop Directory, bringing your support to the attention of this key audience of “message multipliers.”

-For information on reaching dietitians and other health professionals through Oldways, please contact Lara Bertoia, Program Manager, at email@example.com or 617-896-4880. http://oldwayspt.org/health-professionals
+For information on reaching dietitians and other health professionals through Oldways, please contact Hannah Depin, Marketing Coordinator, at firstname.lastname@example.org or 617-896-4861. http://oldwayspt.org/health-professionals

 II.
 Mediterranean Diet – Mediterranean Foods Alliance